-Troy joined the WEST team in 2004, and is a wildlife biologist.
-He received his Bachelor of Science in Wildlife and Fisheries Science from Pennsylvania State University in 1995, following ten years of wildlife research throughout the United States.
-Currently for WEST, Troy is working renewable wind energy projects as well as lesser prairie-chicken projects.
-His wildlife work has included extensive time in helicopters and fixed wing planes surveying for raptor nest and specifically golden eagle nest all over the western U.S. as well as running a range-wide lesser prairie-chicken project.
+Troy joined the WEST team in 2004 and is a wildlife biologist.
+He received his Bachelor of Science in Wildlife and Fisheries Science from Pennsylvania State University in 1995, following ten years of wildlife research throughout the U.S. Currently for WEST, Troy is working renewable wind energy and lesser prairie-chicken projects.
+His wildlife work has included extensive time in helicopters and fixed-wing planes surveying for raptor nests, and specifically golden eagle nests, all over the western U.S., as well as running a range-wide lesser prairie-chicken project.
 Troy spends part of his late summer flying the western U.S. for population estimates on golden eagles.
-His other field work has included surveys such as, black-footed ferret surveys, raptor nest surveys, greater sage grouse lek counts (aerial and ground), lesser prairie chicken lek surveys, sharp-tail grouse lek surveys, pygmy rabbit surveys, midget faded rattlesnake surveys, avian use counts, mountain plover surveys, burrowing surveys, swift fox surveys, invasive weed surveys, wetland delineation, rare plant and habitat mapping.
-He has developed and written Tier 1, 2, 3, 4, and 5 reports for wind energy reports.
-He has also used ArcMap extensively to setup projects, run analysis, and create figures.
+His other field work has included surveys such as black-footed ferret surveys, raptor nest surveys, greater sage-grouse lek counts (aerial and ground), lesser prairie-chicken lek surveys, sharp-tailed grouse lek surveys, pygmy rabbit surveys, midget faded rattlesnake surveys, avian use counts, mountain plover surveys, burrowing owl surveys, swift fox surveys, invasive weed surveys, wetland delineation, and rare plant and habitat mapping.
+He has developed and written Tier 1, 2, 3, 4, and 5 reports for wind energy projects.
+He has also used ArcMap extensively to set-up projects, run analysis, and create figures.